-If you or a loved one recently received a terroristic threat charge, you should act immediately and contact an Allegheny County terroristic threat attorney.
+If you or a loved one recently received a terroristic threat charge, you should act immediately and contact a terroristic threat lawyer.
 Depending on your situation, you may be responsible to pay exuberant amounts to cover responder costs and any medical response costs.
 You would also become liable for a number of civil lawsuits from anyone who was forced to evacuate or take cover as a result of your threat.
 An experienced attorney will defend your intent and work to reduce or clear any charges.
-Attorneys at Stewart, Murray, and Associates (SMA) Law Group will utilize experience in many forms of law, confidence in the court room, and compassion in personal dealings to help you get the best results from your difficult situation.
+Attorneys at SMT Legal will utilize experience in many forms of law, confidence in the courtroom, and compassion in personal dealings to help you get the best results from your difficult situation.

 What Constitutes Terroristic Threats in PA?